Everest (2015 film): Development

 Baltasar Kormákur directed the film which was scripted by Simon Beaufoy and Mark Medoff, with early script adaptations carried out by Justin Isbell and William Nicholson.
 The film was produced by Working Title Films.
 Universal Pictures distributed the film in the United States.
-The film was produced by Tim Bevan and Eric Fellner, and started shooting in November 2013.
+The film was produced by Tim Bevan and Eric Fellner, and was set to start shooting in November 2013.
 In September 2013, Emmett/Furla/Oasis Films were set to co-finance the film, but in October they exited as co-financiers.

 After the production start date of 6 November 2013 had passed, Cross Creek Pictures and Walden Media joined the production on 12 November 2013, and financed the film with $65 million.
 The film started production on 13 January 2014, in the Ötztal Alps in Italy, after which production moved to Nepal and Iceland.
 On 11 December 2013, The Hollywood Reporter posted that South Tyrol's regional film board added $1 million to the film's funding.

 In February 2013, Christian Bale was in talks to join the cast of the disaster film to play Rob Hall, the leader of a New Zealand group who ran Adventure Consultants.
-On 17 July, Jake Gyllenhaal, Josh Brolin, Jason Clarke and John Hawkes were cast as leads in the film.
+On 17 July 2013, Jake Gyllenhaal, Josh Brolin, Jason Clarke and John Hawkes were cast as leads in the film.
 Bale dropped out around this time.
 Gyllenhaal played Scott Fischer, the leader of the Mountain Madness expedition; Brolin played Beck Weathers, a doctor; Clarke took the role of Rob Hall, also an expedition leader; and Hawkes played Doug Hansen, one of Rob Hall's clients, who encounters difficulties on the descent from the summit of Everest.

 On 4 February 2014, Clive Standen also joined the cast, while shooting was underway.
-On 7 February 2014, more cast was added to the film, including Martin Henderson, Emily Watson, Thomas M. Wright, and Michael Kelly.
+On 7 February 2014, more cast members were added to the film, including Martin Henderson, Emily Watson, Thomas M. Wright, and Michael Kelly.
 Watson played a motherly base camp figure who works closely with Rob Hall, and Kelly played Into Thin Air author Jon Krakauer.
-On 17 February, actor Micah Hauptman was added to the cast in the role of filmmaker and mountaineer David Breashears, who directed the 1998 IMAX documentary film Everest.
+On 17 February 2014, actor Micah Hauptman was added to the cast in the role of filmmaker and mountaineer David Breashears, who directed the 1998 IMAX documentary film Everest.
 On 24 March 2014, Sam Worthington and Robin Wright joined the cast.
 Worthington played Guy Cotter and Wright played Beck Weathers' wife, Peach.